MicrosoftDocs/fabric-docs/docs/security/workspace-identity.md

 Workspace identity can be [created and deleted by workspace admins](#create-and-manage-a-workspace-identity).
 The workspace identity has the workspace contributor role on the workspace.

-Currently, workspace identity isn't supported for authentication to target resources in connections.
-Authentication to target resources in connections will be supported in the future.
-Admins, members, and contributors will be able to use workspace identity in authentication in connections in the future.
+Workspace identity is supported for authentication to target resources in connections.
+Only users with an admin, member, or contributor role in the workspace can configure the workspace identity for authentication in connections.

 [Application Administrators](/entra/identity/role-based-access-control/permissions-reference#application-administrator) or users with higher roles can view, modify, and delete the service principal and app registration associated with the workspace identity in Azure.